becassel/SimpleBackup/README.md

 # Use

-SimpleBackup adds entries to your configuration file by providing it with a
+SimpleBackup adds configuration files using keys.
+To create a new configuration file with a given key, use the add command:
-key:

 ```
 sbup-add mykey